MapBBCode/mapbbcode/EMBEDDING.md

 ## Quick start

-Writing forum modifications is hard, especially if you haven't before, so we'll start with minimum action that would display [map] bbcode in threads.
+Writing forum modifications is hard, especially if you haven't done it before, so we'll start with minimum number of steps to display [map] bbcode in threads.

-### Include libraries in page header
+### Include libraries in a page header

 First of all, find a place in the forum engine directory tree where you can put all MapBBCode libraries.
 It shouldn't be a theme directory, so if a forum administrator has a lot of themes, libraries don't get copied into all of them.
 Preferably it's `scripts` or `includes` directory in the root.
 Modify paths in javascript code according to your directory structure.